Cardlink-SA/cardlink-payment-gateway-cscart/README.md

 6. Redirection option: user should have a check box to enable pop up with i-frame without redirection.
 7. A text field for providing the absolute or relative (to Cardlink Payment Gateway location on server) url of custom CSS stylesheet, to change css styles in payment page.
 8. Translation ready for Greek & English languages.
+9. IRIS payments for Nexi acquirer only.
+Uppon installation, an extra payment is created.
+This payment can only be activated if Nexi is selected in the Cardlink payment method.
+10. Not supporting iframe.
+The IRIS payments does not support the iframe feature.

 ## Installation